roundyyy/AI-book-corrector/README.md

 - Only supports DOCX format
 - Requires active internet connection
 - Processing speed depends on API response time
-- Maximum chunk size of 128k tokens
+- Do not use more than 12k tokens chunk size as 16k is the output limit.

 ## Troubleshooting